Aslmmon/ServiceReservationApp/README.md

     * Specialist reviews and ratings. ⭐
     * Payment integration. 💳
     * More robust error handling and user feedback. ⚠️
+    * Pagination feature to load lare amount of data in Specialist list 👤

 * **Testing:** More comprehensive unit and integration tests could be added to ensure the app's stability and reliability. 🧪
 * **Scalability:** Considerations for handling a large number of users and appointments might need further refinement (e.g., database optimizations, caching). ⬆️
 * **Real-time Updates:** The app may not reflect real-time changes in specialist availability if multiple users are booking simultaneously.
 This could be improved with more sophisticated state management or backend solutions (e.g., WebSockets). ⚡